-A significant number of women around the world experience premenstrual symptoms, such as mood swings, breast tenderness, sleep problems, bloating, and lower abdominal cramps.
-However, there are times when the familiar luteal phase symptoms occur but your period doesn't arrive.
-Read about the possible causes.
+A significant number of women worldwide experience premenstrual symptoms such as mood swings, breast tenderness, sleep problems, bloating, and abdominal cramps.
+However, there are times when these familiar symptoms appear during the luteal phase, but menstruation does not arrive.
+Read on to learn about the possible causes.

 How the menstrual cycle works

-Let's first briefly review how the menstrual cycle actually works.
-The menstrual cycle begins on the first day of your period and ends on the last day before your next period.
-A healthy cycle, in which ovulation occurs regularly and hormones are at the right levels at each stage, usually ranges from 21 to 35 days.
-However, the length of your cycle can vary from month to month.
+Let's first briefly review how the menstrual cycle works.
+The menstrual cycle begins on the first day of menstruation and ends on the last day before the start of the next menstrual bleeding.
+A healthy cycle, in which ovulation regularly occurs and hormones are at the correct levels in each phase, usually ranges from 21 to 35 days.
+However, the length of the cycle can vary from month to month.

-So… why can you sometimes experience premenstrual symptoms but not have your period?
+So... why might you sometimes experience premenstrual symptoms, but your period doesn't show up?

 Possible causes of menstrual symptoms without menstruation